FLOOR Function in Excel (Table of Contents)

 How to Use the FLOOR Function in Excel?

-FLOOR function in Excel is very simple and easy to use.
-Let us understand the working of the FLOOR function in Excel by some FLOOR Formula example.
+The FLOOR function in Excel is very simple and easy to use.
+Let us understand the working of the FLOOR function in Excel by some FLOOR Formula examples.

 Example #1

-In this FLOOR function in Excel example, I have to sort out only bundles that are complete, i.e. bundles having only 5 quantities of a product.
-The quantities are as mentioned in column B; Now, I want to bundle them in multiples of 5 using floor function in column C. Need to Follow the below-mentioned steps in Excel:
+In this FLOOR function in Excel example, I have to sort out only complete bundles, i.e. bundles with only 5 quantities of a product.
+The quantities are as mentioned in column B; Now, I want to bundle them in multiples of 5 using the floor function in column C. Need to Follow the below-mentioned steps in Excel:

-Select the output cell where we need to find out floor value, i.e. C8 in this example.
+Select the output cell where we need to find the floor value, i.e. C8 in this example.

-Click the insert function button (fx) under the formula toolbar, a dialog box will appear.
-Type the keyword “floor” in the search for a function box; the FLOOR function will appear in select a function box.
-Double click on the FLOOR function.
+Click the insert function button (fx) under the formula toolbar.
+A dialog box will appear.
+Type the keyword “floor” in the search for a function box; the FLOOR function will appear in the Select a function box.
+Double-click on the FLOOR function.

-A dialog box appears where arguments (Number & significance) for floor function needs to be filled or entered.
+A dialog box appears where arguments (Number & significance) for floor function need to be filled or entered.

 Here, number one is 14; Whereas the significance value is 5, the Significance value is common to other cells.